 - Repertoire list (aria, opera, and composer) of four (Scholarship Division) or five (Artist Division) selections to be offered for the competition

 - Two audio recordings in MP3 or M4A format, with a maximum file size of 15,000kb (15MB).
-(TIP: If your sound files exceed the file size limit, you can use a tool such as: http://audioformat.com/mp3-converter to reduce the file size without noticeable loss of sound quality).
+The recording should NOT include a verbal slate that reveals the name of the singer.
+(TIP: If your sound files exceed the file size limit, you can use a tool such as: https://cloudconvert.com/mp3-converter to reduce the file size without noticeable loss of sound quality).
 Note that audio files can be extracted from video recordings.
 Information here describes ways in which that can be done.